A Woman Posed For A Picture With An Octopus On Her Face, Then Wound Up In The Hospital

 A Washington woman is regretting her decision to pose for a picture with an octopus attached to her face, after the creature bit her with its powerful jaws and injected a painful venom into her bloodstream.

-As The Metro reports, Jamie Bisceglia was participating in a fishing derby in Tacoma last weekend, when some area fishermen pulled up an octopus.
+As Metro reports, Jamie Bisceglia was participating in a fishing derby in Tacoma last weekend, when some area fishermen pulled up an octopus.
 Bisceglia says that there was a photography contest going on along with the derby, so she figured, what the heck.
 She put the animal on her face and a few pictures were snapped.

-While the pictures were being snapped, the animal wasn’t having it.
+While the pictures were being taken, the animal wasn’t having it.
 Bisceglia says it attached its suckers to her face.
-Then it “bit” her, in a manner of speaking: the species of octopus that is believed that have attacked Bisceglia has a beak with powerful jaws that it uses to crack and eat crabs, mussels and crabs, according to Seattle’s KIRO-TV.
+Then it “bit” her, in a manner of speaking: the species of octopus that is believed to have attacked Bisceglia has a beak with powerful jaws that it uses to crack and eat crabs, mussels and crabs, according to Seattle’s KIRO-TV.

 View this post on Instagram